Saturday, August 29, 2009

 Sunday, August 2, 2009

-Vortex magazine interviewed me a few weeks ago about Dark Shadows: Curse of the Pharaohs, the new audio drama script I wrote for Big Finish Productions.
+Vortex magazine interviewed me a few weeks ago about Dark Shadows: Curse of the Pharaoh, the new audio drama script I wrote for Big Finish Productions.
 The issue is now out, and the online version (PDF) can be found here: Rainey Days (the interview begins on page 12).
 The audio drama is due to be released later this month, and stars Nancy Barrett as Carolyn Stoddard and Marie Wallace as Professor Gretchen Warwick.
 Can't say much about the storyline, but it involves Egyptology, love and revenge, and the Great Old Ones.
 More on that soon....

 Saturday, August 1, 2009